Esam Omeish

-Esam S. Omeish (born December 19, 1967) is a Libyan-born American physician and chief of the Division of General Surgery at Inova Alexandria Hospital since 2006.
+Esam S. Omeish (born December 19, 1967) is a Libyan–American surgeon and chief of the Division of General Surgery at Inova Alexandria Hospital since 2006.
 He is also a member of the Board of Directors of the Dar Al-Hijrah mosque and former President of the Muslim American Society (MAS).

 As President of the MAS in 2005, Omeish represented the organization at a news conference announcing an anti-terrorism campaign launched by a coalition of US-based Muslim groups.

 In August 2007, Virginia Governor Timothy M. Kaine appointed Omeish to the Virginia Commission on Immigration.
 In 2009, he unsuccessfully ran for State Assemblyman in a primary election in the 35th District of the Virginia House of Delegates.

 Education and family

 Esam Omeish was born in Tripoli, Libya.
 In 1982 he immigrated at the age of 15 with his family to the United States, not knowing any English.
 They settled in Falls Church, Virginia, where he attended J. E. B. Stuart High School.
 He and his brothers started the first Muslim Friday prayers in a high school in the Washington, DC area.
 He finished secondary school in two and half years, excelled in gifted programs and advanced placement courses, and graduated with a near perfect grade point average.

 He attended Georgetown University.
 Upon graduating with a double major in government and biology in 1989, Omeish attended the Georgetown University School of Medicine.
 He was the only foreign student to gain admission from a pool of over 6000 candidates for less than 180 positions.

 Omeish helped start the first chapter of the Muslim Students Association (MSA) at Georgetown.
 He chaired the MSA Council for the Washington, DC, metropolitan area during his years as a student at Georgetown.

 A medical first responder to the events of the September 11 attacks, he was the surgeon on call at Alexandria Hospital.